 - Member – QUT’s senior executive and sits on a number of University committees

-Scott Sheppard is the Deputy Vice-Chancellor (International and Development) at QUT.
+Scott Sheppard is the Deputy Vice-Chancellor (International) at QUT.

 He leads the University’s international and development activities and his portfolio includes:

 - International Strategy Unit